gogins/csound-extended/nudruz/README.md

 ## Changes

-1. All code has been brought into the Common Music package (that is, of course, the Lisp version of Common Music available from svn://svn.code.sf.net/p/commonmusic/code/branches/cm2).
+1. All code has been brought into the Common Music package (that is, of course, the Lisp version of Common Music, version 2, available from svn://svn.code.sf.net/p/commonmusic/code/branches/cm2).
 The reason for doing this is that some functions already were dependent upon Common Music code, and changing this would have required making many more changes.
 As a result,